mekdie/react-pokedex/README.md

 -   Sort Pokemons (Number and Letters) ✔️
 -   Type colors ✔️
 -   Separate / Router page for pokemon info (on progress)
+-   Add previous or next pokemon inside the pokemon info
 -   Add type weaknesses, etc. for each pokemon
 -   Generate random pokemons (surprise me feature)
 -   Load more for generate random pokemons